manishpcp/aws-migration/Appendix G_ 100+ AWS Migration Interview Questions.md

 ### 1. What is AWS migration, and why is it important?

 **Answer:** AWS migration is the process of moving applications, data, and infrastructure from on-premises environments or other cloud platforms to Amazon Web Services.
-It's important because it enables organizations to:[^1][^6]
+It's important because it enables organizations to:

 - Reduce operational costs by 20-50% through pay-as-you-use pricing
 - Improve scalability and elasticity to handle varying workloads